anastaciocintra/escpos-coffee/README.md

 All commands are send to one OutputStream, than you can redirect to printer, file or network.

 ## Getting Start
-Sending
+Sending hello world to printer.
-See complete code on src/samples/getstart directory
 ```
   EscPos escpos = new EscPos(System.out);
   escpos.writeLF("Hello Wold");